GuillemTools/UDebugPanel/DOCUMENTATION.md

 - Triple finger tap on screen.

 You can modify this behaviour using the method parameters.

+### Controller navigation
+The panel has support for navigation with a controller or keyboard.
+You can enable controller navigation by calling ```UDebugPanel.SetControllerSupport(true)```.

 ### Sections
 Debug actions are divided within different sections.
 These sections allow you to better organize your actions.